Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 WHAT’S INCLUDED:

-• Depending on your arrival time on the 28th, starting at dinner that evening and ending with dinner on October 4th, you'll be provided three delicious meals a day, light refreshments and all the clean mountain water you could ever want, including coffee/tea/snacks throughout the trip.
+• Starting on the morning of the 23rd, you'll be provided three delicious meals a day, light refreshments and all the clean mountain water you could ever want, including coffee/tea/snacks throughout the trip.
 (Dietary needs can be accommodated!)

 • All linens, duvet, a hand towel.